 Helena Tynell Teak Bedside Lamps

-Materials: Rectangular wooden (teak) base with a handle; candlestick model.
+Materials: Rectangular wooden (teak) base with a handle, made in a candlestick style.
 Clear crystal bubble glass.
-Chrome ring, Galvanized metal clamp (iron).
+Chrome ring.
+Galvanized metal clamp (iron).
 Rectangular white switch on top of the base.
 Metal socket.

 Height: 21 cm / 8.26”